jdcantrell/luggage/readme.md

 read luggage's config file, for whatever that is worth to them.

 #Roadmap
-* make sure all controllers are working
-* Add paging to the front page, show last 20 items
+* Add pagination to the front page
-* Update the views field when items are viewed
 * File.API
 * Make Share button change to uploading...
 * Validate on upload!
 * Allow users to edit file data (including key, handler, and file name?)
 * Allow users to remove uploaded files
-* implement login stuff
 * prevent csrf (just a random token on our forms correct?)